mdsimon2/RPi-CamillaDSP/README.md

 #### Files

 The Files tab stores configurations and convolution filters.
 It will show configuration files located in ~/camilladsp/configs/ and convolution filters located in ~/camilladsp/coeffs/.
-You can download/upload configurations and convolution filters to/from your local computer.
-You can also save the configuration currently loaded in the GUI to either a new configuration file or an existing one.
+You can download/upload configurations and convolution filters to/from your local computer via this tab.

-To load a configuration in the GUI press the clockwise arrow button next to your desired configuration.
-Once this is done you will see the configuration name appear in the lower left under "Config", in the screenshot below you can see that a configuration called lxminibsc.yml is loaded in the GUI.
+To load a configuration in the GUI press the clockwise arrow button next to the desired configuration.
+Once this is done, the configuration name appear in the lower left under "Config", in the screenshot below, a configuration called lxminibsc.yml is loaded in the GUI.

 Just because a configuration is loaded in the GUI does NOT mean it is actually applied to the DSP.
 To apply a configuration to the DSP click the "Apply to DSP" button.
 This will apply the configuration in the GUI to the DSP but it will NOT save any changes made via the GUI.
 If you would like to save changes click the "Save to File" button.
 If you would like both of these operations done at the same time you can click the "Apply and save" button.
 Alternatively you can use the "Apply automatically" and "Save automatically" check boxes to do these operations automatically after a change is made in the GUI.